-Ecojustice lawyers are appearing before the Federal Court to support a decision by the Minister of Fisheries and Oceans to phase out salmon farms in B.C.’s Discovery Islands by 2022.
+Ecojustice lawyers — representing David Suzuki Foundation, Georgia Strait Alliance, Living Oceans Society, Watershed Watch, and independent biologist Alexandra Morton — are appearing before the Federal Court to support a decision by the Minister of Fisheries and Oceans to phase out salmon farms in B.C.’s Discovery Islands by 2022.

-Ecojustice lawyers — representing the David Suzuki Foundation, Georgia Strait Alliance, Living Oceans Society, Watershed Watch, and independent biologist Alexandra Morton — argued in court against granting the injunction to the fish companies.
-In the coming months, we will appear on behalf of these same clients as interveners supporting Minister Jordan’s decision in the main lawsuit on this matter by arguing that this decision is supported by a precautionary approach towards the management and protection of wild salmon.
+In October 2021, we will intervene on behalf of our clients to support Minister Jordan’s decision in the main lawsuit on this matter, arguing that this decision is supported by a precautionary approach to the management and protection of wild salmon.